 Figure S1 Reactivity classification of rate measurements.
 Measured rate plotted versus ranking among measurements from all enzymes.
 Standard significant threshold 0.05.
 3 enzymes shown as examples, see supplementary figure for remaining enzymes.

 Negative dataset.
 All the above-described experimental datasets, whether from the literature, our own experimental, or the one used to train GT-predict certainly contain only molecules that can be substrates of GT1 enzymes.
 A first attempt at a predicting algorithm thus did not discriminate and predicted that a significant fraction of GT1 enzymes could glycosylate benzene, which is a chemical impossibility.
 We then leveraged the mechanistic knowledge of the reaction to balance the datasets with molecules that cannot be substrate for GT1 enzymes.
-Indeed, some minimal requirements are known for the potential of reactivity: as GT1 enzymes catalyse O-, N- and S-glycosylationa via a type 2 nucleophilic substitution (SN2), a nucleophilic group is required (Figure 1A).6 C-glycosylation are likely aromatic electrophilic substitution (SEAr), yet also require a proton bearing heteroatom to be deprotonated.12,13 occurring The most common nucleophilic group is an hydroxyl, yet amino, thiol, or carboxylic groups can also be reactive//ref.
+Indeed, some minimal requirements are known for the potential of reactivity: as GT1 enzymes catalyse O-, N- and S-glycosylations via a type 2 nucleophilic substitution (SN2), a nucleophilic group is required (Figure 1A).6 C-glycosylation are likely aromatic electrophilic substitution (SEAr), yet also require a proton bearing heteroatom to be deprotonated.12,13 occurring The most common nucleophilic group is an hydroxyl, yet amino, thiol, or carboxylic groups can also be reactive//ref.
 This simple rule can be learnt in training by adding generated negative datapoints without these reactive groups.
 We do so in the following steps:

 Collect all positives, which are acceptors from our curated experimental data that are reactive for at least one GT1 enzyme.